oxyg3nium/oxyg3nium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/AppException.md

 [View code on GitHub](https://github.com/alephium/alephium/util/src/main/scala/org/alephium/util/AppException.scala)

-This code defines a custom exception class called `AppException` in the `org.alephium.util` package.
+This code defines a custom exception class called `AppException` in the `org.oxyg3nium.util` package.
 The purpose of this class is to provide a way to throw exceptions specific to the Oxyg3nium project with a custom message.

 The `AppException` class extends the built-in `Exception` class and takes a single parameter, `message`, which is a string that describes the reason for the exception.
 This message can be customized for each instance of the exception, allowing for more informative error messages.